Chatlada-Nina/pizza-hemma/README.md

 - A delivery tracking feature that allows users to monitor their order status in real-time and receive accurate updates on the estimated arrival time of their delivery.

+- I would like to enhance the pick-up method by introducing customizable time slots.
+This feature will allow users to select their preferred pick-up time when placing an order, ensuring greater convenience and flexibility.

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.